wyattfry/rag-cli/docs/rag-cli.md

 using Retrieval-Augmented Generation (RAG) with local language models.
 It can process documents, generate embeddings, and interact with vector databases.

+The AI assistant can execute shell commands, learn from past interactions, and provide contextual responses based on your indexed documents.
+It features intelligent command execution with iterative feedback and error correction.

 By default, starts an interactive chat session.
 Use subcommands for other operations.

+EXAMPLES:
+  # Start interactive chat (default behavior)
+  rag-cli

+  # Single prompt with command execution
+  rag-cli --prompt "create a backup of my config files"

+  # Auto-approve commands (use with caution)
+  rag-cli --auto-approve --prompt "show me the largest files"

+  # Non-interactive mode without command execution
+  rag-cli --prompt "explain how to set up a Go project" --no-history

+PREREQUISITES:
+  - Ollama running locally (brew install ollama)
+  - ChromaDB running in Docker or locally
+  - Models: llama3.1:8b (8B+ recommended), all-minilm

+CONFIGURATION:
+  Create ~/.rag-cli.yaml to customize LLM models, hosts, and other settings.
+  See config-example.yaml for reference.

 ```
 rag-cli [flags]